D3lux3/ReaktorBirdnest/README.md

 The docker-compose file has been setup to be ready to go for local testing with all the ENV's already setup.

-Run this command in your project root
+Run this command in the project root:

 ```
 docker-compose up
 ```